fmrtl73/pxdocs/content/shared/portworx-install-with-kubernetes-storage-operations-create-snapshots-k8s-cloud-snap-creds-prereq.md

 To create cloud snapshots, one needs to setup secrets with Portworx which will get used to connect and authenticate with the configured cloud provider.

-Follow instructions on the [pxctl credentials](/reference/cli/credentials) page to setup secrets.
+Follow instructions on the [create and configure credentials](/reference/cli/credentials/#create-and-configure-credentials) section to setup secrets.